 Section 109, delete in full.
 All appeals shall be taken as provided in the Building Code.

 Sec.
 22-34. - Energy Conservation Code.

-The "2000 International Energy Conservation Code" as published by the International Code Council, Inc. is hereby adopted as the Energy Conservation Code of the city with the following changes, additions or insertions:
+The 2021 International Energy Conservation Code as published by the International Code Council is hereby adopted as the Energy Conservation Code for the City of Braidwood with the following changes, additions, or insertions: